bradmcdowell/Identity-SMS-Update/README.md

 ## ▶️ How to Use

-1. Clone or download the repository.

-2. Open PowerShell and run the script:
+1. Open PowerShell and run the script:

     ```powershell
     .\Identity-sms-update.ps1
     ```

-3. When prompted, enter your mobile number in **international format**, e.g.:
+2. When prompted, enter your mobile number in **international format**, e.g.:

     ```
     +61411111111
     ```

-4. Once complete, you can log into CyberArk Identity using any of the following lab accounts:
+3. Once complete, you can log into CyberArk Identity using any of the following lab accounts:

     - **mike**
     - **carlos**